apache/echarts-doc/en/option/partial/group-id.md

 Before `childGroupId` is introduced, developers actually can use `groupId` to make drilldown and aggregation animation already, but with the limit on the times that a continious drilldown or aggregation can happen, which is only one time.

-`childGroupId`, together with `groupId`, help to form "father-child" relationships between data items of different options, such as:
+`childGroupId`, together with `groupId`, help to form "parent-child" relationships between data items of different options, such as:

 ```text
 data: [                        data: [                        data: [